vktor18/trustpilot-api-test/README.md

 - Validates and normalizes review dates to ensure consistency.
 - Ensures ratings are within the valid range (1-5).

+## ⚠️ Important Notes on Data Ingestion

+The load_data.py script is intentionally a PoC utility — a lightweight bootstrapper for loading demo data into an empty database.
+It is not a production-safe ingestion tool.
+There’s a fundamental distinction between schema migrations and data migrations in real systems, and this script blurs that line for simplicity.

+Why this matters:

+In production, rerunning data ingestion scripts is almost always the wrong move.
+It can overwrite or duplicate data, corrupt referential integrity, or silently desynchronize content.

+Schema migrations (e.g., Alembic upgrades) evolve the database structure.
+They’re versioned, ordered, and safe to rerun.

+Data ingestion, on the other hand, mutates live state.
+It should be deliberate, controlled, and ideally idempotent — typically handled by background jobs, message queues, or dedicated ingestion endpoints.

+For this PoC, load_data.py exists to simulate the initial seeding of a dataset — nothing more.
+In a real environment, this logic would move to a proper ingestion pipeline with:

+Validation layers.

+Retry policies.

+and much more!

+Please, treat load_data.py as a throwaway seed tool — not a production ingestion process.

 ## Notes
-- The SQLite database is ephemeral unless a volume is mounted when using Docker.
-To persist data, map the database file to a local directory.
+- SQLite DB is ephemeral unless you mount a Docker volume.
 - Ensure the `tp_reviews.csv` file is present in the root directory before running the application.
-- the `LOAD_DATA` environment variable controls whether the data ingestion script runs on startup.
+- the `LOAD_DATA` environment variable controls whether the data ingestion script runs on startup.`LOAD_DATA=1` → runs ingestion on startup.

-- the `USE_ALEMBIC` environment variable controls whether Alembic migrations are applied on startup.
+- the `USE_ALEMBIC` environment variable controls whether Alembic migrations are applied on startup. `USE_ALEMBIC=1` → applies migrations on startup.

 - The subsequent run of the data ingestion script will not duplicate existing records due to the use of `INSERT ...
 ON CONFLICT`.
 - ⚠️ **Alert!** the docker image is not pushed to any registry; it is built locally using the provided Makefile.
 - ⚠️ **Alert!** the database is not persisted in the Docker container unless a volume is mounted.
 - ⚠️ **Alert!** Subsequent run of the docker image by specifying LOAD_DATA=0 will skip the data ingestion step.
 But the database will be empty unless a volume is mounted to persist it.

 ## Testing